 You’re reading about cookbooks: I’m going to assume you like food.
-That being the case, chances are good that even if you’ve not yet been to Missy Robbins’ Williamsburg, Brooklyn, restaurant Lilia that incredibly mouth-watering images of the pasta have passed through your Instagram feed, causing you instant hunger pangs.
+That being the case, chances are good that even if you’ve not yet been to Missy Robbins’ Williamsburg, Brooklyn, restaurant Lilia those incredibly mouthwatering images of the pasta have passed through your Instagram feed, causing you instant hunger pangs.
 Wouldn’t you want to cook like that if you could?

-Now you can bring some of that beauty into your own kitchen, because Robbins’ cookbook Breakfast, Lunch, Dinner…Life: Recipes and Adventures From My Home Kitchen is out today from Rizzoli, packed with gorgeous pictures by food photographer Evan Sung.
+You can bring some of that beauty into your own kitchen because Robbins’ cookbook Breakfast, Lunch, Dinner…Life: Recipes and Adventures From My Home Kitchen is packed with gorgeous pictures by food photographer Evan Sung.
 In addition to the recipes—from fried egg with kasha, Sicilian pesto and soppressata to 30 clove sauce to “my best roasted chicken”—she’s giving you insight into how she cooks at home, and why.
 Robbins can also write, and the essays that are squished between the recipes offer a glimpse at what it’s like to make the decision to be a career chef very young and then start over.
 There’s way more here than just pasta, but don’t worry: The pasta is there.

-Here, (after the linguine) Robbins tells us about her five essential cookbooks.
+Here, Robbins tells us about her five essential cookbooks.

 This is a regional Italian book.
-It delves so deep into the the traditions of emiglia romagna which was the first region I cooked in when I lived in Italy.
+It delves so deep into the traditions of Emilia-Romagna, which was the first region I cooked in when I lived in Italy.